Pathophysiology

 Dropping of QRS complex

 Mobitz type II heart block is a serious arrhythmia in comparison to Mobitz type 1.
 It is very unstable, and often will progress to asystole or complete heart block.
 Mobitz type II reflects diffuse disease of the AV node and His-purkinje system.
-QRS complexes will often be dropped, but there will not always be a fixed ratio of p-waves to QRS complexes.
+QRS complexes will often be dropped, but there will not always be a fixed ratio of p-waves to QRS complexes before one is dropped.

 The PR interval in Mobitz type II is of a fixed duration, there is no Wenkebach phenomenon.